AlynxZhou/showmethekey/README.md

 ## GTK

-A GUI frontend based on GTK, will run CLI backend as root via `pkexec`.
+A GUI frontend based on GTK, will run CLI backend as root via `pkexec`, and show a transparent floating window to display events.

 # Translate

 If you changed translatable strings, don't forget to run `meson compile showmethekey-update-po` in build directory and then edit po files.

-### Special Notice for GNOME Wayland Session Users

-There is no official Wayland protocol allowing toplevel clients to set their own position and layer, only users can change those things.
-Also Mutter has no way to let a program to set it always on top.
-But don't worry, users are always allowed to do those things by themselves, so after turning on the switch, please right click the title bar of the keys window and check "Always on Top" and "Always on Visible Workspace", and Mutter will do as what you set!

-For other Wayland DEs (personally I only care about KDE Plasma), I will do more test and update here.

 # Name